What is My Pod?

 My Pod allows you to upload your own audio files, create your own playlists, play podcast and audio and video links, audio / text RSS feeds, internet radio, audio books and much more!

 Play your playlists and links via your smart device such as the Amazon Echo or through your smartphone with any app that supports RSS feeds.

 Add a link to a textual web page such as a news site and My Pod will attempt to extract the content on the web site automatically so that your smart device can read it out to you.
 Normal web and text-based RSS feeds are also supported so you can always listen to the latest content.

-Once you have enabled the skill and linked your Amazon account in the Alexa app, simply login using the same account here.
+For Alexa, once you have enabled the skill and linked your Amazon account in the Alexa app, simply login using the same account here.

 Simply click and drag the Playlist or Link to move it up or down and change the order.

 When creating a link you can designate it as public.
 This makes the link searchable for other users.
 Links that are made public can be seen and used by other users.
 By default all links are private to you.
-This is important for paid-for podcasts for example which should not be shared with other users.

 Please get in touch and tell us here.